mvanniekerkHartwig/paperrockscissors/README.md

   - Scissors beats Paper.
   - The same input is a tie.
 * The game will repeat until the user explictly chooses to exit.
-* On exit a summary of games won, lost, and tied.
+* On exit a summary is displayed of games won, lost, and tied.

 ## Non-Functional Requirements
 * Create a branch of this repo and submit your solution as a PR.